Xetibo/ReSet-Doc/sections/conclusion.typ

 feedback, allowing ReSet to continue with the current design language.

 #subsection("Outlook")
-This section covers both the features of ReSet which not implemented yet, as well as potential improvements to this project.
+This section covers both the features of ReSet which are not implemented yet, as well as potential improvements to this project.

 #subsubsection("Not Implemented Features")